-1. Where you joined the Plan within 120 days of the date you joined your employer, if you attain age 25 and your Super Savings - Corporate Accumulation account balance reaches \$6,000 before the expiration of the 12 month Limited Cover period, this limitation will be removed subject to you being Actively Employed on the date you meet both the age and balance requirements.
-If you are not Actively Employed on that date, cover will remain Limited Cover until you have been Actively Employed for 30 consecutive days.
+1 Where you joined the Plan within 120 days of the date you joined your employer, if you attain age 25 and your Super Savings - Corporate Accumulation account balance reaches \$6,000 before the expiration of the 12 month Limited Cover period, this limitation will be removed subject to you being Actively Employed on the date you meet these requirements.
+If you are not Actively Employed on that date, cover will remain Limited Cover until you are then Actively Employed for 30 consecutive days.

-An example of Standard Death cover
+An example of Standard Death and Total & Permanent Disability cover

-James is 29 years old when he joins the Plan.
-He is a Foreign Assignee employee and has an account balance over \$6,000.
-James is eligible for Standard Death cover.
+James is 29 years old when he joins the VMware Australia Superannuation Plan.
+He is a Permanent employee on a Salary of \$100,000 p.a. and has an account balance over \$6,000.
+James is eligible for Standard Death and Total & Permanent Disability cover.

-Insurance cover and weekly premium
+Insurance cover